-Go through the weekly Supermarket Ad Sheets* and look for those prices that are so low, they are hard to believe.
+One of the best ways to save money at the grocery store is to go through the weekly Supermarket Ad Sheets.
+Keep a lookout for those prices that are so low, they are hard to believe.
 Those are called “loss leaders.”
 They are priced at or below wholesale price, which means big savings to you.
 The store literally takes a loss on those items, counting on you to make it up to them by doing the rest of your shopping there, too.
 When you see these items, buy them in as much quantity as your budget and personal use will allow.
 These items often have a limit on how much you can purchase, but don’t let that discourage you too much.
 Recruit each of your family members to make a separate purchase (or more than one) until you have the quantity you need.

 I personally love looking for “loss leaders” in the meat department, but I have found them in all areas of the store.
 I regularly score amazing deals on canned vegetables, tomatoes, and spaghetti sauce, as well as vegetables, meat, and pasta.